Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mongodb_27_developer_tools/guide.en-gb.md

 [MongoDB Developer Tools](https://www.mongodb.com/products/tools) provide the easiest way for you to connect and work with your MongoDB data from an interface that you are most comfortable and familiar with.

-- [VS Code Extension](https://www.mongodb.com/products/tools/vs-code): Integrates MongoDB with Visual Studio Code, allowing developers to browse, modify, and interact with MongoDB databases directly within the VS Code environment.
+- [Visual Studio Code Extension](https://www.mongodb.com/products/tools/vs-code): Integrates MongoDB with Visual Studio Code, allowing developers to browse, modify, and interact with MongoDB databases directly within the VS Code environment.
 - [MongoDB Compass](https://www.mongodb.com/products/tools/compass): A graphical user interface (GUI) for MongoDB, providing a visual exploration of your data, performance insights, and query building tools.
 - [MongoDB Shell](https://www.mongodb.com/docs/mongodb-shell/): An interactive JavaScript interface for MongoDB, enabling command-line access to MongoDB instance operations, queries, and administrative functions.